stehrn/twelve_factor/README.md

 How we define the service and redis cache depends on how the application is architected.
 The simplest of distributed system patterns is the _single node_ pattern - defined as groups of containers co-located on a single machine; there are good use cases for this pattern - the [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) pattern is a good example.

-Do we want to run a cache on the same node/host as the service itself?
-Kubernetes allows each container to have its own guarantees around resource (CPU/memory) availability, but they'd still be on the same node, which raises concerns around availability - if the node goes down, everything goes down.
+Do we want to run a cache on the same node/host as the service it'self?
+Kubernetes allows each container to have it's own guarantees around resource (CPU/memory) availability, but they'd still be on the same node, which raises concerns around availability - if the node goes down, everything goes down.
 Another concern is scalability, we can't easily scale if the containers are deployed together.
 Reliability, scalability and separation of concerns dictate that the application should be built out across multiple nodes - a _multi node_ pattern, and this is what we'll do.

 ## Running application on Kubernetes
 Lets look at running the service and redis containers on Kubernetes.
 Before proceeding, kill off anything that's running either in your terminals or in background on docker, that's legacy now, we're moving on up to container orchestration!